Bi-BitArt/HarvardX-ML-Portfolio/section04_random_forest/note.md

   Number of features to consider at each split.

 - `oob_score=True`
   Enables Out-of-Bag (OOB) score as an internal validation measure, using samples not included in each bootstrap.

+---
+# Exercise #3  Feature Importance

+**Goal**
+Train a Decision Tree and a Random Forest on the `heart.csv` dataset, then compute and compare feature importance using:
+- Mean Decrease in Impurity (MDI, built-in `.feature_importances_`)
+- Permutation Importance (`sklearn.inspection.permutation_importance`)

+---
+### Sheet5 Decision Tree Permutation Importance

+`tree_result = permutation_importance(tree, X, y, random_state=random_state)`

+- Calls `permutation_importance` from `sklearn.inspection`.
+- Uses the trained Decision Tree (`tree`) to evaluate feature importance.
+- The output `tree_result` contains:
+  - `importances_mean`: average importance score for each feature.
+  - `importances_std`: standard deviation across the shuffles.
+  - `importances`: raw scores for each shuffle.- Calls

+  ---